bsodmike/asana-replicator-public-rs/README.md

 # asana-replicator-public-rs

+This is a quick POC code-base, shared to illustrate my experience with Axum.
+Many rough edges included due to being a speed run.

+Refer to https://github.com/bsodmike/rv8803-rs for a professional example of my work, albeit on an embedded context.

 ## TODO:

 - [ ] Move the `bin/create_webhook` example into an integration test with tear-down functionality as well.